Our stormwater network

 We maintain and operate approximately 92 kilometres of stormwater assets throughout the Lower Hunter region.
 Find out where these assets are located and how each system effectively transports stormwater.

-Hunter Water and Councils currently have a number of stormwater treatment devices to help keep stormwater clean.
+There are many stormwater treatment devices Hunter Water and Council use to keep stormwater clean.
 However, the whole community also needs to play its part to prevent rubbish, sediment, chemicals and leaf matter entering the stormwater system.
-Keeping our stormwater clean helps to keep our creeks and waterways healthy.

 Stormwater channels, culverts and pipes can be dangerous places.
 It is important that you don’t go into the stormwater system even if the weather is fine.
 Stormwater systems are dangerous because:

-During heavy rainfall areas can also become flooded including roads and footpaths.
+During heavy rainfall areas can become flooded, including roads and footpaths.
 When areas are flooded it is important to keep away or make sure you can clearly see where you're walking.
 Do not drive through flooded areas.

 We are working together to further improve the environment of the Throsby Creek waterway and its surrounds and the amenity of the area for residents, visitors and commercial users.